hwdsl2/setup-ipsec-vpn/docs/advanced-usage.md

 ## Modify IPTables rules

-If you want to modify the IPTables rules after install, edit `/etc/iptables.rules` and/or `/etc/iptables/rules.v4` (Ubuntu/Debian), or `/etc/sysconfig/iptables` (CentOS/RHEL).
+If you want to modify IPTables rules after install, edit `/etc/iptables.rules` and/or `/etc/iptables/rules.v4` (Ubuntu/Debian), or `/etc/sysconfig/iptables` (CentOS/RHEL).
 Then reboot your server.

-**Note:** If using Rocky Linux, AlmaLinux, Oracle Linux 8 or CentOS/RHEL 8 and firewalld was active during VPN setup, nftables may be configured.
+**Note:** If your server runs CentOS Linux (or similar), and firewalld was active during VPN setup, nftables may be configured.
 In this case, edit `/etc/sysconfig/nftables.conf` instead of `/etc/sysconfig/iptables`.

 ## Deploy Google BBR congestion control